Kodular/Documentation/docs/components/layout/views/chat-view.md

 ## Overview

-A visible component that displays a scrollable chat.<br>A chat consists of messages sent by two or more than two users where each message can be either simple text or have rich formatting.
+A visible component that displays a scrollable chat.
+A chat consists of messages sent by two or more than two users where each message can be either simple text or have rich formatting.

 ## Events